zlowram/blgo/README.md

 It is recommended to name the file with the title of the post replacing spaces with hyphens, because it will be included in the post's permalink.
 The permalink of the example post above, if the file is named "test-post.md" would be:

     http://example.com/2015/01/08/test-post/

+The values `Page` and `Pinned` from the metadata are optional, and their meaning is:

+* Page: Defines whether the file will be treated as a page or not.
+A page is different from a post because are not indexed.
+* Pinned: Defines whether the post or page will be pinned or not.
+This can be then leveraged in the template to create navigation bars, starred post section, etc. (check _example_site)

 ## Writing templates